mDuo13/xrpl-dev-portal/content/tutorials/use-specialized-payment-types/use-escrows/send-a-time-held-escrow.md

 ## 5. Wait for the release time

-Held payments with a `FinishAfter` time cannot be finished until a ledger has already closed with a [`close_time` header field](ledger-header.html) that is later than the Escrow node's `FinishAfter` time.
+Held payments with a `FinishAfter` time cannot be finished until a ledger has already closed with a [`close_time` header field](../../../references/protocol-reference/ledger-data/ledger-header.md) that is later than the Escrow node's `FinishAfter` time.

-You can check the close time of the most recently-validated ledger with the [ledger method][]:
+You can check the close time of the most recently-validated ledger with the [ledger method](../../../references/http-websocket-apis/public-api-methods/ledger-methods/ledger.md):

 Request: